Bronislav Kaminski: Lokot Republic leader

-The brigade's structure was reorganized in the spring of 1943.
+The brigade was reorganized in the spring of 1943.
 After the reorganization, the brigade consisted of 5 regiments with 3 battalions each, an anti-aircraft battalion (3 AA guns and 4 heavy machine guns) and an armored unit.
-A separate "guard" battalion was also created, bringing the total brigade strength up to an estimated 12 thousand men.
+A separate "guard" battalion was also created, bringing the total brigade strength up to an estimated 12,000 men.

-The brigade took part, alongside other German units, in the May–June 1943 Operation Zigeunerbaron ("Gypsy Baron").
-Following this operation, the brigade was part of Operation Citadel, the massive offensive to destroy the Kursk salient.
+The brigade took part, with German units, in the May–June 1943 Operation Zigeunerbaron ("Gypsy Baron").
+Following this operation, the brigade was part of Operation Citadel, the offensive to destroy the Kursk salient.
 This operation was followed by similar operations, Freischütz and Tannhäuser, where the brigade, together with other units under German command, was involved in action against partisans and also took part in reprisal operations against the civilian population.

-In the summer of 1943, the brigade began to suffer major desertions, due in part to the recent Soviet victories, but also due in part to the efforts of the partisans to "turn" as many of Kaminski's troops as possible.
+In the summer of 1943, the brigade began to suffer many desertions, due in part to the recent Soviet victories, but also due in part to the efforts of the partisans to "turn" as many of Kaminski's troops as possible.
 As a part of these efforts, there were several attempts on Kaminski's life.
 Each time, Kaminski narrowly avoided death and any captured conspirators were punished by execution.
 Several German officers passing through Lokot reported seeing bodies hanging from gallows outside Kaminski's headquarters.
 Fearing a breakdown in command, a German liaison staff was attached to Kaminski's HQ to restructure the brigade and return stability to the unit.
 According to post-war Soviet estimates, up to 10,000 civilians were killed during the existence of the Kaminski formation in Lokot.